myIR, payments and more

 If you're buying a holiday home and you plan to rent it out, you'll have to pay tax on the rental income you earn.
 You may have to pay tax when you sell the property as well.

-The tax you pay depends on three things
+The tax you pay depends on four things

 - Your intent when you purchased.

 - Whether you're in or associated with the property industry.

 - Whether you buy and sell a property within five years (or two years for properties purchased on or after 1 October 2015 through to 28 March 2018 inclusive).